Academic Honor Code

 REPORTING A VIOLATION

 Because academic integrity is fundamental to the pursuit of knowledge and truth and is the heart of the academic life of Rollins College, it is the responsibility of all members of the College community to practice it and to report apparent violations.
 All students, faculty, and staff are required to report violations in writing to the Academic Honor Council for disposition.
-Referrals will be made through the Dean of the Faculty's office.
+Referrals will be made through the Dean of Arts and Science.

 If a faculty member has reason to believe that a violation of the Academic Honor Code has occurred, he/she may have an initial meeting with the student to determine if a violation has occurred.
 If the faculty member believes that a violation has occurred he/she is required to report it.
 This initial meeting is to clarify if a violation has occurred and not to determine if a known violation is to be reported.